Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 So we are calling the *directive* function of our *app* object, this like our controller receives the name of the directive and a function.

-Directives is the most complex thing in the entire Angular.js and for the sake of simplicity (this is like a showcase article :P) I won't give excesive details (but I promise several articles on the subject in a future).
+Directives are the most complex thing in the entire Angular.js and for the sake of simplicity (this is like a showcase article :P) I won't give excessive details (but I promise several articles on the subject in a future).

 A directive needs to return an object and there we can define some attributes in it, in our case, none.
 A directive can also return a link function.
-Is in the link function where we put most of our template logic.
+It is in the link function where we put most of our template logic.

 We can register DOM listeners here, update our DOM, etc.